Netflix/lemur/docs/developer/index.rst

 	lemur upgrade

-.. note:: The ``upgrade`` shortcut is simply a shorcut to Alembic's upgrade command.
+.. note:: The ``upgrade`` shortcut is simply a shortcut to Alembic's upgrade command.

 Coding Standards